 Crowley was born in Cork.
 After studying fine art at the Crawford Art School moved to England to train in theatre design at the Bristol Old Vic Theatre School.
 His breakthrough production was The Duchess of Malfi at the Royal Exchange, a huge critical success that resulted in Crowley being invited to work for the Royal Shakespeare Company and the National Theatre.
 He has since designed more than twenty productions for the National Theatre, including Collaborators, Fram (also co-director), His Girl Friday, Mourning Becomes Electra and The History Boys, and numerous productions for the RSC, including The Plantagenets (for which he won an Olivier Award) and Les Liaisons dangereuses.
 Crowley has also designed extensively for Broadway and the West End (including in 2018 My Name is Lucy Barton and Alys Always at the Bridge Theatre and in 2019 Inheritance, transferred from the Young Vic) and has created designs for films and television films including Othello, Tales from Hollywood and Suddenly Last Summer.
 Other opera designs include Great Scott (Dallas Opera), The Magic Flute (English National Opera) and The Cunning Little Vixen (Théâtre du Châtelet).
 His many music theatre designs include An American in Paris (Théâtre du Châtelet).

-Crowley’s many accolades include six Tony awards, The Royal Designer for Industry Award and the Robert L.B.
+Crowley’s many accolades include seven Tony awards, two Olivier Awards, The Royal Designer for Industry Award and the Robert L.B.
 Tobin Award for Lifetime Achievement in Theatrical Design.